FAVORITE

-1940s Eberhard Cal.16 rare 3-Stepped bezel 3-register Chronograph with Luminous dial
+1940s Eberhard Cal.16 rare 3-Stepped bezel with 3-register chronograph Luminous dial in 18KYG

 Item details